phylosopher07/phylosopher07.github.io/_posts/physics/fluid-mechanics/2023-04-04-continuity-equation.md

 \\[ \frac{\partial\rho}{\partial t} + \nabla\cdot\b{j} = 0 \\]

-Here $\b{j}$ is called the **mass flux density**.
+Here $\b{j}$ is called the **momentum density**.
 Its direction is that of the motion of the fluid, while its magnitude equals the mass of fluid flowing in unit time through unit area perpendicular to the velocity.

 ### Interpretation

-Expanding the expression for the mass flux density, we have:
+Expanding the expression for the momentum density, we have:

 \\[ \frac{\partial\rho}{\partial t} + \rho\nabla\cdot\b{u} + (\nabla\rho)\cdot\b{u} = 0 \\]